-Another 297 words (21 lines of text) covering the years 1661, 1610, 1681, 1602, 1667, 1640, 1635, 1708, 1654, 1727, 1663, 1717 and 1576 are included under the topic Early Cailley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cailley research.
+Another 189 words (14 lines of text) covering the years 1661, 1610, 1681, 1560, 1603, 1798, 1602, 1667, 1640, 1667, 1709, 1635, 1708, 1654, 1727, 1663, 1717, 1576 and 1634 are included under the topic Early Cailley History in all our PDF Extended History products and printed products wherever possible.

 Cailley Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Cailley has been recorded under many different variations, including Cailly, Calley, Callis, Cally, Caley, Cayley and many more.

 Early Notables of the Cailley family (pre 1700)

-Sir William Cayley, 2nd Baronet (1635-c.
+Sir William Cayley, was 2nd Baronet (1635-c.
 1708); Sir Arthur Cayley, 3rd Baronet (c.
 1654-1727); and John Calley (1663-1717), was...

-Another 48 words (3 lines of text) are included under the topic Early Cailley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Cailley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cailley family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Cailleys were some of the first of the immigrants to arrive in North America: John Calley who settled in New England with his son in 1679; Anne Cally arrived in New York City in 1822.